 Volume 13 Issue 8 September

 The Equipment Issue By Kris Polly To build and maintain large networks of canals, laterals, and pipelines spanning many miles of territory, irrigation districts rely on fleets of vehicles and heavy equipment, which they must successfully and cost-effectively acquire, maintain, keep track of, and retire.
 This month, we focus on those assets.
-First, we bring […]
+First, we […]

 Glenn Grette: Permitting and Fish-Friendly Design in the Pacific Northwest